 University of California - Santa Cruz Overview

-University of California - Santa Cruz is a public institution situated in Santa Cruz, California.
+Located in Santa Cruz, California, University of California - Santa Cruz is a public institution.
 Santa Cruz is a great location for students who prefer city over country life.

 What Is University of California - Santa Cruz Known For?

-- Although it may not be available for every major, the doctor's degree is the highest one a student can attain at UC Santa Cruz.
+- The doctor's degree is the highest award offered at UC Santa Cruz.

 University of California - Santa Cruz Rankings

-The following table lists the notable rankings from College Factual that UC Santa Cruz has received.
+The following table lists some notable awards UC Santa Cruz has earned from around the web.

 Where Is University of California - Santa Cruz?